Nevan Krogan: Career

 Krogan became a Sandler Fellow in 2006 at UCSF, an assistant professor in 2007, and a full professor in 2011.
 He also became an investigator at the Gladstone Institutes in 2011.
 He was appointed director of the Quantitative Biosciences Institutes at UCSF in March 2016.

 Krogan serves as Director of The HARC Center, an NIH-funded collaborative group that focuses on the structural characterization of HIV-human protein complexes.
-Krogan is also the co-Director of three Cell Mapping initiatives, the Cancer Cell Mapping Initiative (CCMI), the Host Pathogen Map Initiative (HPMI) and the Psychiatric Cell Map Initiative (PCMI).
+Krogan is also the co-director of three Cell Mapping initiatives, the Cancer Cell Mapping Initiative (CCMI), the Host Pathogen Map Initiative (HPMI) and the Psychiatric Cell Map Initiative (PCMI).
 These initiatives map the gene and protein networks in healthy and diseased cells with these maps being used to better understand disease and provide novel therapies to fight them.

 In 2020, Krogan led the work to create the SARS-CoV-2 interactome and assembled the QBI Coronavirus Research Group (QCRG) to study SARS-CoV-2 and to find treatments for Covid-19.

+Krogan co-established the Institut Pasteur-UCSF Quantitative Biosciences Institute (QBI) Center of Excellence in Emerging Infectious Diseases, a partnership between the University of California, San Francisco (UCSF), and the Institut Pasteur in Paris, France.
+The Center focuses on pandemic preparedness as well as the prediction and treatment of emerging infectious diseases.

+In 2022, Krogan co-founded Rezo Therapeutics, a biotechnology company focused on the integrated mapping of disease networks for precision therapeutics.
+Rezo Therapeutics is located in the Bay Area and is based on technology from QBI at UCSF.